 Effective April 1, 2006, the Company adopted SFAS 123R using the modified prospective transition method.
 The Company recognizes compensation cost over the straight-line method for all share-based payments granted on or after that date and for all awards granted to employees prior to April 1, 2006 that remain unvested on that date.
 The fair value of stock options are determined on the date of grant using the Black-Scholes pricing model and are expensed over the vesting period of the related stock options.
-Accordingly, for the year ended March 31, 2007, the Company recognized compensation expense of \$169,003.
+Accordingly, for the years ended March 31, 2008 and March 31, 2007, the Company recognized compensation expense of \$263,664 and \$169,003, respectively.